 |Canon Rebel« »||Y||-||-||-||-||-||1.1||-||-||-||Canon Rebel|

 |Canon D60« »||Y||-||-||-||-||-||1.1||-||-||-||Canon D60|

 |Canon 1D« »||Y||-||-||-||-||-||FW||-||-||-||Canon 1D|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II or the Canon 10D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark II:

 - More detail: Offers more megapixels (8.2 vs 6.3MP) with a 14% higher linear resolution.

 - Better image quality: Scores markedly higher (9 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.2 bits more color depth).